 RCI is a wholly owned captive finance company that supports the sales of the Renault/Nissan Alliance by offering auto loans to customers (both individuals and corporates) and loans to dealers to help them finance their inventories and activities.
-RCI also offers related services such as maintenance, insurance and roadside assistance.
-Lastly, the bank collects deposits through online savings accounts in France, Germany, Austria, the UK and Brazil to diversify its funding base.
+RCI also offers

-Loans to retail customers and corporate clients excluding dealers (\leq 39 billion as of year-end 2019) can also take the form of long-term leases.
-Leases are almost exclusively finance leases (\leq 13.4 billion as of year-end 2019) and, to a much lesser extent, operating leases (\leq 12.4 billion net of depreciation and impairments as of year-end 2019).
+Loans to retail customers and corporate clients excluding dealers (€38 billion as of the end of June 2020) can also take the form of long-term leases.
+Leases are almost exclusively finance leases (€14 billion) and, to a much lesser extent, operating leases (€1 billion net of depreciation and impairments).

 Ancillary products and services, such as insurance, warrantee extensions and maintenance contracts, have been developed over the years to improve customer loyalty and boost profitability.
-While these services are an integral part of RCI's financing and mobility offering, we believe they do not enhance the bank's diversification, which remains mainly focused on existing customers of the Renault/Nissan Alliance car brands.
+While these services are an integral part of RCI's financing and mobility offering, we believe they do not enhance the bank's diversification, which remains mainly focused on existing customers of the Renault/ Nissan Alliance car brands.

-Asset risks are moderate but cost of risk will likely increase because of the coronavirus crisis
+Asset risks are moderate but cost of risk has materially increased because of the coronavirus crisis

 In normal circumstances, we consider that asset risks at RCI are moderate because of the collateralised nature of its exposures and the granularity of a very large portion of the portfolio.
-However, credit risk concentration in car dealers is high and represented around 20% of the bank's loan book at year-end 2019.
+However, credit risk concentration in car dealers is high and represented around 20% of the bank's loan book as of the end of June 2020.
 Although we recognise that this portfolio has performed well in the past, we believe these exposures constitute a quasi-single risk, given the degree of correlation among car dealers' performance, particularly during a downturn.

-As of year-end 2019, RCI's nonperforming loan ratio in the customer loan book was 1.5% (1.5% in 2018), while the ratio in the dealer loan book was 0.6% (0.8% in 2018).
-The portfolio was well provisioned, with IFRS9 Stage 3 loan-loss reserves accounting for 68% of problem loans in the customer loan book and 45% in the dealer loan book.
-Asset performance has been stable since 2015, with an annual cost of risk of less than 40 basis points (bps) of average outstanding loans.
-For 2019, the bank's cost of risk was 37 bps of average performing assets, up from 33 bps in 20182.
+As of the end of June 2020, RCl's nonperforming loan ratio in the customer loan book was 1.7% (1.5% as of the end of 2019), while the ratio in the dealer loan book was 0.7% (0.6% as of the end of 2019).
+The portfolio was well provisioned, with IFRS9 Stage 3 loan-loss reserves accounting for 67% of problem loans in the customer loan book and 49% in the dealer loan book.
+Between 2015 and 2019, asset performance has been stable with an annual cost of risk of less than 40 basis points (bps) of average outstanding loans, however in H1 2020 cost of risk increased to 99 bps versus 40 bps for H1 2019 $\stackrel{2}{=}$ , due to an increase in provisions driven by the coronavirus crisis (+€138 million).

-Given that the bulk of the residual value risk on lease operations is borne by its parent company, the residual value risk of RCI itself was limited to €1.9 billion as of year-end 2019, essentially stemming from its leasing business in the UK.
-This exposure is currently 3% covered by provisions.
+Given that the bulk of the residual value risk on lease operations is borne by its parent company, the residual value risk of RCI itself was limited to €1.8 billion as of the end of June 2020 (€1.9 billion as of end 2019), essentially stemming from its leasing business in the UK.

-Disruption in economic activity related to the outbreak of the coronavirus will likely result in a deterioration in asset quality despite the substantial support measures for the corporate sector implemented by the governments of many countries RCI is operating in.
-Closure of businesses and lock-down measures over the past months in many countries including France and Italy will have heavily weighed on sales and increased car dealers' inventories of vehicles.
+Closure of businesses and lock-down measures over the past months in many countries including France and Italy have heavily weighed on sales and increased car dealers' inventories of vehicles.
 This required an extension of the financing provided by RCI but could also affect their financial health.
-This additional Covid-19 related risk is reflected in a 3-notch negative adjustment to the asset risk score from the a1 macro-adjusted score hence positioned at baa1.
+The key risk for RCI, as for other financial institutions, is a resurgence in coronavirus cases causing extended disruption in the coming months.
+This would prevent the unit sales of its parent to rebound from the severe coronavirus-fueled decline, and lead to higher loss provisions, particularly in regions with more severe social and business restrictions.
+This additional Covid-19 related risk is reflected in a 2-notch negative adjustment to the asset risk score from the a2 macro-adjusted score hence positioned at baa1.

-Exhibit 3 Loan book mix in 2019 End-user customers and car dealers (€ million)
+Exhibit 3 Loan book mix in H1 2020 End-user customers and car dealers (€ million)